 I have an oldest brother who suggested me to become an architect when I was 7 years old.
 That time I lived in a tiny city in the Far East of Russia near China where I started to take art classes.
-I was lucky to have a good art teacher who inculcated me such important values as love of painting and drawing and the spirit of creativity.
+I was lucky to have a good art teacher who inculcated me such important values as the love of painting and drawing and the spirit of creativity.
 Every city I moved I went to art schools so my childhood in my mind associated most likely with painting everywhere and always.

-Does your studies as an architect inspire you to make art on buildings?
+Did your studies as an architect inspire you to make art on buildings?

 It was super fun.
 All the traveling’s I always accompanied Key Detail, at that time my boyfriend.
-He was invited to Germany to the art festival with interesting concept.
+He was invited to Germany to the art festival with an interesting concept.
 One week about 100 artists transform a huge abandoned factory to the “art museum”.
 Hundreds of walls and thousands of spray paint cans.
 The atmosphere was so creative, everyone was painting.
 I was just drawing in my sketchbook.
 A lot of artists asked me why I don’t take the opportunity to paint on the wall and all of them encouraged me to try.
 I did it.
 I remember my emotions and heartbeat.
 A new chapter of my life has opened that day.

 Yu-baba together with Key Detail

 How was the first time you made a very big mural?